Skip to content

 Aircraft operating inside Restricted Area

 Military aircraft are permitted to operate within their designated Restricted Area as per the relevant NOTAM.
-Even if this Restricted Area is inside your airspace, you have no control authority over it.
+Even if this Restricted Area is inside civil airspace, Civil ATC has no control authority over it.

 ARA: "DRGN379, shortly entering R604 Restricted Area, identification and control services terminated, frequency change approved.
 Contact me prior to leaving for airways clearance"